adaptingadapting/Holberton-SpeedrunAllChecksPercent/908more_malloc_free/README.md

 task 1 is just a copy paste of str cat but with a caveat of i < n, took me around 2 minutes

 task 2 i was trying to get away from using memset so i did by declaring void p as char * and then setting it to null by hand, good stuff

+task 3 was kind of tricky, i forgot ints take up 4 bytes each, oops